• Home

 Feature Film - 96 min.

-The story takes place in Ghana of today.
+The story takes place in present-day Ghana.
 It is inspired by a young girl called Edinam.
 She was a slave of the fetish priests.
 Against all odds, Edinam escapes from the shrine and continues her education.
 As the film follows Edinam's life from the age of innocence to early adulthood, the viewers are treated to a beautiful showcase of the real and animated African life in a typical village.

 AWARDS & NOMINATIONS FOR "PUNCTURED HOPE"